0x62797465/lumina-binja-improved/README.md

  - If you want to override ALL functions (not the default, which is only overriding things that start with sub_) go to parsing.py at line 120 and follow the instructions given.
  - Tested on binary ninja 3.5-stable & 3.6-dev
  - Tested with python 3.11
- - Pushing metadata WILL FAIL!
-I may fix it or remove it in the future.
  - Compatible with existing public Lumina databases (both official[^1] and unofficial), including TLS support
  - Signatures largely match IDA's implementation, enabling cross-disassembler collaboration (~85% accuracy, including discrepancies in analysis between disassemblers)
  - Supported Architectures: